Welcome to PACE Undergraduate Programs

-Students enrolled in the Evening and Online Undergraduate programs benefit from flexible schedules, with the option to enroll in evening and online courses as a part-time or full-time student.
+Students enrolled in the PACE Undergraduate programs benefit from flexible schedules, with the option to enroll in evening and online courses as a part-time or full-time student.
 Accelerated, 10-week courses are offered in four semesters beginning January, April, July and October.
 Courses are highly interactive, emphasizing dialogue among students and instructors as the central aspect of online learning.

 Evening courses are offered at local military bases and community centers around Oahu.
 Currently, classes are held at:

 - Schofield Barracks

 - Tripler Army Medical Center